YottaDB/YDBDoc/MultiLangProgGuide/nodeprogram.rst

    > ydb.data({global: 'Population', subscripts: ["USA"]});
    { ok: true, global: 'Population', subscripts: [ 'USA' ], defined: 11 }

-To better understand the structure of the Population global variable node refer the :ref:`mlpg-concepts` section.
+To better understand the structure of the Population global variable node refer to the :ref:`mlpg-concepts` section.
 The :code:`Population` global variable has been set as follows:

 .. code-block:: javascript